Graduate Admission Criteria

 - A GPA of 3.0 or higher on a 4.0 scale

 - Pre-requisites Course work with a GPA of 3.0 or higher with no less than a "C" grade in all prerequisite courses which includes: Two courses with labs in Biology, Chemistry, and Physics; Three (3) credits in Introduction to Biostatistics/Statistics; Three (3) credits or more in Psychology.
-These courses must be taken at a four year, degree granting institution.
+A two course sequence (six credits) in Anatomy & Physiology with labs.
+All prerequisite courses must be taken at a four year, degree granting institution.

 - CPR certification (adult, infant, and child)

 - Verification of all Pre-Clinical Health Requirements

 - Physical Exam